astridx/meinblog/content/posts/joomla/3erstAnsichtFrontend.en.md

 ```

 > Joomla logging offers the possibility to log messages in a file and on the screen.
-In the case of the screen, you will find this within the Joomla debug console at the bottom of the web page when debugging is active.
+In the case of the screen, you will find this within the Joomla debug console<!-- \index{Debug Console} --> at the bottom of the web page when debugging is active.
 This function may be helpful when developing, so I mention it here.
 The entry `Log::add('Log me.', Log::DEBUG);` causes a line to be added to the log file.
 It is important that the necessary functions are loaded in the head of the file via `use Joomla\CMS\Log\Log;`.
 The following image shows where the logging is set in the Joomla backend.
 > ![Settings for logging in the Joomla backend](/images/j4x3x2.png)

 <!-- prettier-ignore -->